ThirtySomething/Weatherstation/RemoteDevice/Readme.md

 * `ClientID` - The client ID signaled to the broker, default is: `WeatherMQTTClient`.
 * `TopicData` - The MQTT message topic to subscribe where the client publishs the measurement values, by default `/tinkerforge/weatherstation/data`.
 * `TopicAcknowledge` - The MQTT message topic to publish a successful recieve of a measurement value.
 Default is `/tinkerforge/weatherstation/ack`.
+* `Handshake` - If set to true, for each measurement value recieved an acknowledge MQTT message will be sent.

 ## Remarks